 - Registering guests by phone, on-line and in person

 - Assisting with office management as needed

 - Sharing in the spiritual life of the House and participating in House sponsored events

 - Performing basic cleaning and housekeeping duties on occasion

-PLEASE NOTE: As a member of a hospitality staff, the intern is required to live at the House.
+PLEASE NOTE: As a member of a resident staff community, the intern is required to live at the House.
 Due to our small staff, we are not closed on most holidays but do close the House during Thanksgiving and Christmas.
 In addition, ownership of a car is not feasible in this area of the city.
 Street parking on Capitol Hill is extremely limited and William Penn House does not provide parking.

 Most of the DC area is easily accessible by Metrorail (subway) or city buses, and William Penn House is a 10 to 15-minute walk to three Metrorail stops.
 The House is within walking distance of the Nation's Capitol, the House and Senate Office Buildings, the Supreme Court, the Library of Congress, the Smithsonian Museums and the National Gallery of Art, as well as being a short Metrorail ride to the White House and most government agencies.
 Most hospitality shifts are from 7AM to 2PM or from 2PM to 9PM, allowing the intern time to explore the resources and volunteer opportunities the Washington DC area has to offer during regular business hours.